Christian Street Historic District: Preservation

 Gentrification efforts in the early 21st century have resulted in demolition of a significant number of buildings in the Christian Street Historic District.
 In 2021, the Philadelphia City Council passed a one-year moratorium on demolition in the Christian Street Historic District in order to provide time to determine if historically significant properties in the district should become permanently preserved.
-The preservation effort has been led by Philadelphia City Councilman Kenyatta Johnson.
-The preservation effort, if successful, would be the first formal historic district for a historically African-American neighborhood in the city of Philadelphia.
+The preservation effort has been led by the Preservation Alliance for Greater Philadelphia supported by Philadelphia City Councilman Kenyatta Johnson.
+The preservation effort resulted in the first formal historic district for a historically African-American neighborhood in the city of Philadelphia.

-As of November 2021, the Christian Street Historic District was not yet listed on the City of Philadelphia's Register of Historic Buildings.
+The Christian Street Historic District was listed on the City of Philadelphia's Register of Historic Buildings on July 8, 2022.

 Controversy

-Some people contend that the designation of Black Doctors' Row as an historic district minimizes the vast heritage of African-Americans in the city of Philadelphia, further stating that this designation is excessively narrow and may be an indication of elitism.
+Some people contend that the designation of Black Doctors Row as an historic district minimizes the vast heritage of African-Americans in the city of Philadelphia, further stating that this designation is excessively narrow and may be an indication of elitism.

 The First African Baptist Church was built in 1906 at the corner of Christian Street and 16th Street in the Christian Street Historic District.
 It was added to Philadelphia's Register of Historic Buildings in 2015 over the objections of the church's pastor, Terrence Griffith, who preferred to sell the building to benefit his congregation at another location.